The best way to see the ice caves and ice formations is to get out on the ice.

 < < < This one reminded me of the jaws of the Alien Monster in the classic movie "Alien."

-On the way back, the setting sun provided an attractive silhouette of this ice shrouded bluff. > > >
+On the way back, the setting sun provided an attractive silhouette for these two pictures.

 < < < Ice Cave Trekkers almost finished with the long hike back to Meyers Beach.

 Ice Cave Video

 Lake Superior Ice thickness varies from year to year.
 In 2009 as of Feb 1, the over-the-water ice cave trail was open and the ice safe enough to walk on and trail was well trodden by that time.
-But when I checked on conditions in 2011, by mid-February the lake ice trail had yet to be declared safe and wasn't for the rest of the season.
+But when I checked on conditions in 2011, by mid-February the lake ice trail had yet to be declared safe and for the rest of the season remained closed.
 In 2014 ice formed early and was safe by mid-January.
 In 2015, the ice trail to the caves opened on Feb 21st.